 One of my favorite Last Food Network Star winners was Jeff Mauro.
 His point of view was sandwiches.
-He could turn any dish into a sandwich like this lasagna in a bun I am sharing today.
+He could turn any dish into a sandwich like this lasagna in a bun recipe that I am sharing today.
 My daughter loved to watch the show that resulted from his win – called Sandwich King.
-My daughter would watch the show with me and just crack up.
+My daughter loves to watch the show with me and just cracks up.
 He has a fun goofy personality that makes his show entertaining.
-And I must admit, I had a teensy crush on him (partially due to his Chicago accent).
+And I must admit, I have a teensy crush on him (partially due to his Chicago accent) and his love for food.

 Well, today’s recipe is in true Jeff Mauro fashion.
 We are turning lasagna into a sandwich.
 The are no noodles involved in this sandwich, just bread.
 You need a good crusty bread.
 But this lasagna in a bun has everything else in it that you would expect from lasagna – ground beef coated in flavorful saucy tomato richness along with some ricotta, parmesan, and mozzarella cheese!
 There is even some cheddar cheese in there too!